 Most high value cheques are accepted and credited into accounts of account holders.
 But there is no way to withdraw this amount as cash over and above the limit imposed by Reserve Bank of India from 10th November 2016.
 There is also a weekly limit on amount that can be withdrawn from a bank account in a week.
 So it is important to know these limits before you go to your bank’s branch.
 Also in case of savings and current accounts there are separate limits specified by Government.

-These withdrawal limits in bank accounts will be raised or fully removed as currency circulation becomes clear and rush in banks decrease.
+These Cheque withdrawal limit India in bank accounts will be raised or fully removed as currency circulation becomes clear and rush in banks decrease.

 Withdrawal from a bank branch is possible through ATM, withdrawal slip and cheque.
 If you are trying to withdraw money using cheque, it is better to know amount that can be withdrawn this week, before writing amount in cheque.